 The Liberals usually claim to be gay-friendly, but are known to put their business-emphasis first as they opposed many regulations, including non-discrimination acts, to be “forced upon the economy”.
 Although Germany’s current foreign minister Guido Westerwelle is confidently out gay (See Germany: New government, new hope?), his party is yet to prove their true commitment to gay rights.

+The difference Some would think Britain is one of the most progressive countries when it comes to civil rights.
+Yet, gays and lesbians were until now not able to get hitched in a church or religious building and any religious language or even music was banned from the civil registry office where these strictly “civil partnerships” are made.
 Fortunately, this ban is now as good as lifted with the House of Lords agreeing on an amendment to the Equality Bill which would make it possible for religious organisations to host civil partnership ceremonies.
 Among these that are ready to do that are Unitarians, Quakers (See “Quakers welcome debate on equality”), Metropolitan Community Churches, Liberal Jewish synagogues and some Anglican churches might follow in near future.

+Why no marriage?
 In my understanding, this is a good step, but a better step would have been allowing same-sex marriage altogether.
 Yet this is exactly what some forces fight against and are scared of in the United Kingdom.

+It’s not the same!
+The Bishop of Bradford warned that the change risked equating civil partnerships with marriage: "The fundamental difficulty (…) is that we (…) have been quite clear ever since civil partnerships were introduced that they are not the same as marriage.”
 Thanks you for proving us a point, Mr Bishop, in the debate of why the government should change the unequal and discriminatory institution of civil partnerships.
 (See also: “Marriage Equality for the UK”)

 So far, opponents of this have argued that civil partnerships are adequate enough and marriage should be preserved for union between a man and a women only.